Dramatic Play For Kids About The Circus:

 Once their interest seems to be fading, see what their next interest seems to be and check if we have it in our dramatic play list.
 If not please e-mail us and ask us to write up a dramatic play experience on it.

 Don’t forget to extend this area by adding coloring pages in the art area, some wild animal toys on the toy shelf, and some books in the library.

-If it’s at all possible a real treat would be to take the class on a trip to the circus if it comes to your town.
+If it’s at all possible a real treat would be to take the pre school class on a trip to the circus or a carnival if it comes to your town.